JamesTiberiusKirk/go_ssr_template/README.md

     - [x] options to exclude master frame per page
     - [x] custom template file includes
     - [x] render function for the frame (so that base data can be included such as authed user, altho might still be better done in the GetPageHandler function instead)
+- [x] Add typescript support to the js proto framework
+  - [x] Go struct transpiration to typescript
+  - [x] Typescript typings for the proto framework
+  - [ ] Try to implement the base framework functions in TS
+  - [ ] Get rid of lint/lsp warning for unused declarations in TS

 ## CRA CLI TODOs:
 - [ ] Cleanup the vars section